Wesztman/mkdocs-azure-pipelines/README.md

 - [ ] Make the plugin document outputs based on the actual pipeline code, no need to use outputs-start and outputs-end tags/section.

-### Phase 4: Robustness and extras

-- [ ] Support different syntaxes for parameters i.e both with and without "name" and "type" keys.
-- [ ] Handle syntax errors gracefully with clear error messages.

 ### Phase 5: Any Azure Pipeline

 - [ ] Make the plugin work with any Azure Pipeline yaml file, not just templates.
 This means parsing variables, pool, trigger, resources etc.